-All questions and discussion about the course material should occur during class time, including questions and discussion about the exams, so that all students benefit from the discussion.
+Preferably, all questions and discussion about the course material should occur during class time, including questions and discussion about the exams, so that all students benefit from the discussion.
 The first part of each class has been explicitly set as a question and answer period, although students are encouraged to ask questions at anytime during the class.
-This is especially important as we meet only once a week.
-Failing that, students are encouraged to post their questions and commentary to the class email list: c2030n@uleth.ca both to invoke discussion, and to receive clarification needed) from the instructor and April (if TA (Ms. Takahashi <april.tytula2@uleth.ca>) for the course; doing so will most often result in a prompt and considered response.
-Grades and various supplementary materials will be made available via Blackboard/WebCT <http://courseware.uleth.ca>, so be sure to familiarize yourself with the system.
+This dialogue is especially important as we meet only once a week.
+In addition, students are encouraged to post questions and commentary to the class email list: cysyc2030n@uleth.ca>, both to provoke discussion, and to receive clarification (if needed) from the instructor and the TAs for the course; doing so will most often result in a prompt and considered response.
+Grades and various supplementary materials will be made available via Moodle <https://moodle.uleth.ca>, so be sure to familiarize yourself with the system.